 Business models work on a long-term basis.
 However, if we look away from the traditional approaches, more and more entrepreneurs are going for agile planning or short-term sprints with the help of DevOps.
-Outline the primary objectives before the start of a project and only plan for two future iterations.
+Outline the primary objectives before the start of a project using templates for project proposals and only plan for two future iterations.
 This will ensure that you have the required flexibility and pilot projects to base and pivot the future modifications.

 The automation of delivery and other systems